Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 Goodwill impairment happens when the value of goodwill on a company’s balance sheet falls below its recorded amount.
 We check this through a goodwill impairment test, which the Financial Accounting Standards Board (FASB) mandates.

-This process involves comparing the asset’s fair value with its carrying amount on the balance sheet.
+This process involves comparing the asset’s fair value with its carrying amount on the balance.
 If we find that the fair market value is less than its book value, we recognise an impairment loss.

 This loss is reflected in our consolidated financial statements, directly impacting profit and equity.